 Voltage standing wave ratio (VSWR) measurements shall be made on all transmission line installations.
-Transmission lines having a VSWR greater than 1.25:1, when terminated in a dummy load presenting a VSWR of no greater than 1.05:1 to the line, shall be corrected.
+Ordinarily, transmission lines having a VSWR greater than 1.25:1, when terminated in a dummy load, and presenting a VSWR of no greater than 1.05:1 to the line, shall be corrected, although some systems permit the VSWR to exceed the 1.25:1 and the 1.05:1.
+In the absence of any clear system requirement, paragraph 5-2.11.2.2 will apply.